 We want to help

 The attorneys at Cory Watson are representing people who have been injured by defective airbags.
 We believe that consumers deserve the security of knowing that the products they use are safe.
 Your car’s airbag should not potentially maim or kill you; it should do the exact opposite.

 If you or a loved one has been injured or killed by a defective airbag, our attorneys are ready to help.
-Please give us a call at 1-877-562-0000 to receive a free consultation or follow this link to fill out a case evaluation form on our website.
+Please give us a call at 1-877-562-0000 to receive a free consultation or follow to fill out a case evaluation form on our website.

 For the latest information on vehicle recalls (including the Takata airbag recall), check out this link: safecar.gov